 Inevitably, some treatments may fail.
 You want to make sure that the program you choose has a system in place for helping patients who experience a relapse.
 This help may include additional counseling and interventions.
 Addiction treatment centers that don’t provide relapse services as part of their package may not be the best choice.
 You want to know that in case you need more treatment, your chosen center will be able to help you build on the work you’ve done so far while continuing your goals of recovery.

 Length of Intervention

 Addiction treatment centers differ considerably in their period of treatment.
 Some facilities continue to work with you even through aftercare programs, providing support groups and activities to keep you going strong.
 Other programs, such as outpatient care, give you the tools you need to conquer your addiction and then urge you to apply them on your own.
 Which one you choose will depend on your own personality and needs.
 However, more extended programs are often a better choice since they provide you with continued support and allow you to strengthen your resolve to recover.

 Amount of Patient Contact

 In the end, not all rehab centers are the same.
 In fact, they differ considerably in what they offer.
-When considering which rehabilitation center to choose, consider how much support you will want during your recovery.
+When considering which rehabilitation center to choose, think about how much support you will want during your recovery.
 Consider the types of therapies that you think will work best for you.
-There is no set answer to which center works the best, since different types of recovery are best for each individual.
-However, if the facility generally has a good rate of success in helping its patients, you can certainly try.
+There is no set answer to which center works the best since different types of recovery are best for each individual.
+However, if the facility has a reasonable rate of success in helping its patients, you can certainly try.
 The most important thing in choosing any rehabilitation center is to be prepared to work hard to help yourself recover; your center is there to support your own best efforts.
 With this attitude, you are much more likely to succeed at recovery in any rehabilitation center.